AEminium/AeminiumBenchmarks/README.txt

 N sample time series with the same mean and fluctuation as a series of historical data.
 (Threshold is 10 iterations) Source: JavaGrande

+MolDyn: MolDyn is an N-body code modelling particles interacting under a Lennard-Jones potential in a cubic spatial volume with periodic boundary conditions.
+Performance is reported in interactions per second.
+The number of particles is give by N.  The computationally intense component of the benchmark is the force calculation, which calculates the force on a particle in a pair wise manner.
+(Threshold is 1000 particles) Source: JavaGrande

 N-Body: Simulation predicting the individual motions of 50000 Jovian planets after three iterations.